azureleaf/gomoku-vue/README.md

   - Called from the Vuex mutator.
   - Get the current board, return the next move calculated.
 - `store/index.js`
-  - Hold the current board status which should be shared with Vue components.
+  - Hold the current board status which should be shared among Vue components.
+  - Keep `Brain` instance as a state.
+  - `putStone()` mutator puts new stone to the board.
+  - `getNextComMove()` mutator asks `Brain` the next COM move.
+When the `Brain` says the game winner is confirmed, this mutator sets the winner as a state.
 - `main.js`
   - Entry point of the whole app.
   - Register Vue files & plugins.

-## Calling relationships of functions in `brain.js`
+## Function Relationships in `brain.js`

 - `getPatterns()`: Generate matching template.
 Called by the constructor.
   - `getBinaryArray()` : Return matching patterns with 0 and 1.